JXEnterprises/Phoenix/README.md

 11. To debug, hit `F5`.
 Watch the `DEBUG CONSOLE` for diagnostic information such as web server directives, raw SQL sent to the database, and more!
 12. Your default browser should open a new tab to the website.
 If you land on a page warning that your connection is not private, it is because you don't have a development certificate installed.
 You can "proceed anyway", since you know that the computer serving the site is, in fact, your own.

+**Note:** If you begin experiencing errors when navigating to pages, you may have encountered a bug within .NET Core.
+To remedy this, delete the `bin` and `code` directories and `dotnet restore` the project.
+This problem seems to only occur after making namespace changes.

 ## Contributing

-We use the [Git Flow](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/git-flow) development methodology, which enables multiple team members to develop different features or fix bugs quickly while keeping merges to a minimum.
-We also use the industry-standard [Semantic Versioning scheme](https://semver.org/).
+We follow the industry-standard [Semantic Versioning scheme](https://semver.org/).
 Contributions will be accepted only to invited collaborators such as JX employees, consultants, and contractors.
 If you encounter a security vulnerability, please [Email Us](hdesk@jxe.com).

 ## Change Log